What is the Minnesota Steelheader Creel Project?

 The North Shore Region, sample date, stream-flow, water temperature, species and number caught are all analyzed and charted in context at the conclusion of each year’s run.
 This provides all of us with a detailed picture of steelhead fishing on the North Shore.
 MNST publishes the information for you to think about and use whether you are brand new to the sport, or a veteran of 40 seasons.

-How it Works: Volunteer anglers access MNST’s secure Creel Project submission form via browser to submit basic information on clipped and un-clipped steelhead, as well as presumed coaster brook trout and other fall-run species caught while fishing.
+How it Works: Volunteer anglers access MNST’s secure (HTTPS) Creel Project submission form via web browser to submit basic information on clipped and un-clipped steelhead, as well as presumed coaster brook trout and other fall-run species caught while fishing.
 MNST does not ask for river names, we only collect the North Shore Region: Lower, Middle or Upper.
 After the end of the run, typically in July, we compile all submitted creel data into Daily, Weekly and long-term Historical charts that illustrate how run timing and catch was and is influenced by environmental variables within each region of the North Shore.
 Finally, MNST uses open-source fisheries data to compile annual reports to illustrate how the science is applicable to fishing.

-While the primary focus is on steelhead caught in the tributaries during the Spring migration and spawning run, we accept and appreciate creel reports year-round for all migratory fish.
+While the primary focus is on steelhead caught in the tributaries during the Spring migration and spawning run, we gratefully accept and appreciate creel reports year-round for all migratory fish.

 For those not familiar with the MNST Creel Project